almirlimajr97/almirlimajr97.github.io/index.md

 ### About me:

+- My name is Almir and I live in São Paulo, Brazil.
 - I am an economist by trade, having earned a Bachelor's degree from Universidade Federal do ABC (UFABC) in 2022.
 - Since September 2019, I have worked as a data analyst at Itaú Unibanco.
 - I am big into using data to help understand real-life problems.
 College and work got me hooked on data modelling, and now I am diving into Data Science.